didx-xyz/aries-cloudapi-python/docs/workflows.md

   - can:
     - only create new tenants/wallets for members

-the `yoma` and `-admin` suffixed roles are admin roles.
+the `governance` and `-admin` suffixed roles are admin roles.
 The rest are non-admin roles meaning non-admin roles have no exposure to the aca-py admin tasks nor any documented endpoints prefixed `admin:` in the CloudAPI.

 For admin roles pass the admin password as the second part of `{role}.{key/token}`.
 For member/ecosystem (non-admin roles) pass the wallets JWT as the second part of `{role}.{key/token}`.